-Welcome to the Messiah College Department of Philosophy.
+Welcome to the Messiah University Department of Philosophy.
 We are a department of caring and accomplished philosophers who are serious about our Christian faith, reason and the deep connections between the two.
 Our students explore life's most fundamental questions as they learn to think clearly, analytically and creatively about controversial ideas, develop and articulate their own distinctly Christian worldview, and learn to write and speak clearly and persuasively.

 The department offers a wide variety of courses in contemporary analytic philosophy, contemporary continental philosophy, logic, ethics, philosophy of religion, philosophy of science, and the history of philosophy.
 Students also have the opportunity to work directly with faculty on our ongoing research projects, study abroad for a semester at Oxford University, and present their best papers at national and regional philosophy conferences.

 "What skills will I develop?"